 When learning to sew, the symbols on the pattern pieces can look a bit like a foreign language to the novice seamstress.
-Take the mystery out of sewing pattern symbols by reading my article on sewing pattern symbols.
-You may also want to have a read of sewing terms.
+Take the mystery out of it by reading my article on sewing pattern symbols.
+You may also want to read all about sewing terms.

 This is a great way to mark out all the little details on the pattern.
-Highlight any darts, symbols or tucks before you start to sew.
-Find out how to mark fabric with chalk in 3 easy steps.
+Highlight any darts, symbols, or tucks before you start to sew.
+Find out how to mark fabric with chalk in 3 easy steps, as well as the best marking tools for sewing.

 TIP #5: How to Pin Fabric